jeka-kiselyov/fastify-mongoose-api/README.md

 #### .schemas: array of objects

-Enable support for fastify [validation and serialization](#validation-and-serialization)
+Enable support for fastify [validation and serialization](#validation-and-serialization).
+If `.schemaDirPath` is defined, these explicitly defined here have precedence.

+#### .schemaDirPath: string

+Directory where it's possible to define schemas for [validation and serialization](#validation-and-serialization) in separate files.
+The directory will be trasverse includes all subdirectories.

 ## Sample Application